JoeFanning/Unconscious-Species/README.md

 Note:
 The spiders web in relation to electrical and magnetic field lines.
+<h4> — End of Unfinished Section —</h4>

-The Fundamental Principle of the Boundary of Thought.
+<h3>The Fundamental Principle of the Boundary of Thought.</h3>
 There is inner space and outer space, one ends with the beginning of the other, this is the fundamental principle of the Boundary of Thought.
 Example 1:
 Outer space is infinite: the physical outer world is endless.
 The microscopic world is endless: the physical inner world is endless.
 The human mind can only go so far experiencing the physical outer world before it must return to its physical inner world.
 The mental system can only compute externally for so long before it must internally compute.
 This is a human physiological and psychological fact.
-The fact is that the macro will at some point return to the micro and the micro will at some point returns to the macro.
+The fact is that the macro will at some point return to the micro and the micro will at some point return to the macro.
+This is the breath of the conscious mind.
 The point where this happens is the boundary of thought.
-The law of nature is even more fundamental when it states everything must change.
-This paradox is itself the boundary of thought.
+The breaths inhalation is the innerspace and the exhalation is outer space and the moment of pause is the boundary of thought.
+We are breathing consciousness.
+Everything in consciousness is continually moving and everything is continually changing.
+Paradoxically nothing is not moving The frequency of consciousness is a two way alternating clock that for a moment is unconsciously suspended in animation before it changes.
+This moment of change is the boundary of thought.
 Example 2:
 The concept of a traversable wormhole or blackhole is a suitable example.
 Geometrically viewed as two cones joined at their apexes(like the cones of a spacetime diagram).
 As they traverse outwards their conic formations bend outward at a rate of the fibonacci sequence.
 The sequence from 0 to 3 is a perfect cone(the slant height is a straight line) at the quantum level and greater than 3 along the sequence the slant height bends outwards at the classical level.
-The universe inside each cone travels through one cone towards its infinitesimal apex point and at some point crossing over emerging through the apex to the adjoining cone.
+The universe inside each cone travels through one cone towards its infinitesimal apex point and at some point crosses over through the apex(possibly the event horizon) to the adjoining cone.
 The crossover is at the quantumly entangled unconscious point(side note: between points greater than 0 and less than 3 it is also possible to traverse into hyperspace because of the quantum).
 The point of crossover is the boundary of thought.

 Universes can be sucked into a black hole.
 The black hole can become so small that it becomes infinitely small.
 The black hole could also eventually consume itself, completely disappearing from this universe, and then appear out the other side of itself  into another expansion of infinite possible universes or dimensions.
 The exact point of consumption and crossover is the boundary of thought.